ghc-proposals/ghc-proposals/proposals/0000-incomplete-record-selectors.rst

 -------------------
 The implementation cost of this warning should be low, as GHC can easily determine which fields are partial, and record this information for later use.

-Users who do not explicitly opt in to the warning will not be affected.
+Users who set ``-Wall -Werror`` may see build failures if they use partial fields as selectors, but if this is not desired they can set ``-Wno-incomplete-record-selectors``.

 Alternatives